wikid24/ffxiv_mmd_tools_helper/documentation/README.md

 #### All Rigid Body Bone Chains
 ![image](https://github.com/wikid24/ffxiv_mmd_tools_helper/assets/19479648/e0800c28-922b-4b8c-a64a-396ed7bde7c5)

 Same as above but applies the values to ALL selected rigid body bone chains.
-Since each rigid body bone chain has it's own unique start and end value, this doesn't  the 'absolute' values, but rather a delta value.
+Since each rigid body bone chain has it's own unique start and end value, this doesn't use the 'absolute' values, but rather applies a delta value based on the inputs.

 ### Rigid Body Create